Are you exhausted and irritated?

 Cortisol is the most important stress hormone besides adrenaline: Stress hormones help the body to react to particular strain.
 They release energy reserves in order to prepare the body for “escape” or “attack”.
 During hard, physical work, competitive sports, psychological, physical and mental stress situations, or during a severe illness, the distribution of cortisol is also stimulated.
 Cortisol is primarily produced in the adrenal cortex.
-Between 6 and 8 in the mornings the levels are normally the highest, which is why the body wakes up at this time.
+Between six o’clock and eight o’clock in the morning the levels are normally the highest, which is why the body wakes up at this time.
 During the day the cortisol level decreases, so the body can slowly come to rest in the evenings.
-Between 0 and 4 at night, the levels are normally the lowest – if the levels are too high at this time, it can often cause a sleeping disorder.
+Between twelve o’clock and four o’clock at night, the levels are normally the lowest – if the levels are too high at this time, it can often cause a sleeping disorder.

 Cortisol plays an important role in the different metabolic processes in the body.
 Through its increased distribution in stress situations, it is able to provide energy by consuming sugar, fat and protein reserves.
-By immune processes cortisol also helps with its anti-inflammatory and anti-allergic effect, and has an important function in maintaining the health of the body.
+In immune processes, cortisol also helps with its anti-inflammatory and anti-allergic effect, and has an important function in maintaining the health of the body.

 However: Both too low and too high levels can cause unpleasant symptoms.

 It is well known that chronic stress is unhealthy – and stress is, in turn, the most important impulse that causes the increase of the distribution of cortisol.
 If the cortisol levels are too high, symptoms can include immunodeficiency, depression, physical exhaustion, metabolic disorders, diabetes, obesity and sleeping disorders.
 Excessively high cortisol levels can indeed cause unpleasant symptoms.